jcao219/websocket-async/README.md

 Initiates the close handshake if there is an active connection.
 Returns a promise that will never reject.
-The promise resolves once the WebSocket is closed.
+The promise resolves once the WebSocket connection is closed.

 **Parameters**